gmlc-dispatches/dispatches/docs/workflow/grid_surrogates.rst

-Market revenue y\ :sub:`1`\   is a surrogate function of the bid parameters, **x**, which correspond to the data which each individualresource communicates to the wholesale electricity market. y\ :sub:`2`\  approximates the number of startups. y\ :sub:`z`\  is the surrogate for frequency of each scenario, We use eleven total zones to represent generator power output scaled by the nameplate capacity.(maximum power output).
+Market revenue y\ :sub:`1`\   is a surrogate function of the bid parameters, **x**, which correspond to the data which each individualresource communicates to the wholesale electricity market. y\ :sub:`2`\  approximates the number of startups of the generator during the simulation time periods. y\ :sub:`z`\  is the surrogate for frequency of each scenario, We use eleven total zones to represent generator power output scaled by the nameplate capacity.(maximum power output).
 The zones consist of an ’off’ state and ten power outputs between the minimum and maximum output of the generator, i.e., 0-10%, 10-20%, ..., 90-100%.